Autumn/Winter is a good time to build up soil to feed your plants over the next growing season.

 Good soil is alive: Not just with worms, but with a million creatures invisible to the naked eye: bacteria, yeasts, fungi, actinomycetes and other microbes.
 These creatures all interact with plants to create a healthy rhizosphere (root zone).

-Good soil holds moisture: Compost can hold up to 20% water without becoming waterlogged, so a 10cm layer of compost on your beds is like having a 2cm deep reservoir.
+Good soil holds moisture: Compost can hold up to 20% water without becoming waterlogged, so a 10cm layer of compost on your beds is like having a 2cm deep pool of water.

 Six things you can do for your soil over winter:

 The Council Green Gardener, Hannah Zwartz, offers sustainable and waterwise gardening advice to local residents, community groups and schools.

 Community Visits and workshops are free.